msolomon/argo/spec.md

 This section is not a part of the technical specification, but instead provides additional background and insight.

 - Argo is intended for use with code generation, where particular queries against a schema are known at code generation time, and a codec can be generated from this information.
 This is not often a great fit for web clients, but is great for native clients (or servers).
 Web clients would need to first download the codec, and a Javascript codec is unlikely to be as performant as `JSON.parse`.
 This could be worked around by supporting both and downloading the codec out-of-band, then upgrading from JSON to Argo.
 A codec in WASM might meet performance needs.
-A Argo interpreter (instead of a code-generated codec) might reduce the download size.
+An Argo interpreter (instead of a code-generated codec) might reduce the download size.
 Even so, the tradeoffs are unfavorable.
 - Byte alignment (instead of bit or word alignment) was chosen primarily for ease of implementation (e.g. no need to pack together consecutive booleans) balanced against the resulting size.
 Most GraphQL responses are unlikely to majorly benefit from bit packing anyway, and the use cases which would are probably better off using a custom scalar binary representation.
 - Null vs. present fields are marked with `LABEL` per-field instead of using a bitmask for an entire object.
 This is a tad easier to implement on both sides.
 Bitmasks for null and non-null values made payloads larger during development, and were backed out.
 - Field Errors can be represented inline for a few reasons:
   - In a reader, after reading a field you are guaranteed to know whether there was an error or just a null (unless operating in _OutOfBandFieldErrors_ mode)
   - We know most of the `path` in the current response from our location, and do not need to write most of it explicitly, saving space.
 - Perhaps surprisingly, `Enum`s can't be safely represented as small numbers, since schema evolution rules allow for changes (e.g. reordering) which would alter the number on one side but not the other.
 - Argo permits zero-copy for types which tend to be larger (`String` and `Bytes`).
 Low-level languages can refer to these values directly in the source buffer.
-The `NullTerminatedStrings` flag assists can assist here for C-style strings.
+The `NullTerminatedStrings` flag can assist here for C-style strings.
 - De-duplication is never required on the writer.
 This permits optimizations like repeating label/value pairs which are shorter than a backreference to a previously-seen value.
 - High-performance decoding of `VARINT` is possible with [a vectorized implementation](https://arxiv.org/abs/1503.07387)
 - For large payloads with lots of duplication, the de-duplication is valuable even when the entire payload is compressed: values need not be encoded or decoded multiple times, and it can be used to avoid duplicated objects on the client side.